-Those completing the mathematics degree will have the background to pursue graduate level mathematics, an occupation in mathematics, or other occupations relating to mathematics.
+Those completing the mathematics degree will have the mathematical fluency to pursue graduate mathematics, an occupation in mathematics, or other occupations relating to mathematics.
 The program will give the student experience in mathematical reasoning, problem solving, mathematical systems and structures, technical communications and programming.
-The program encourages each student to develop his/her own interests in mathematics.
+The program encourages each student to develop his/her own interests in mathematics and further develop them in a complimentary minor.
 This is accomplished by giving the student the choice in determining a program specific to his/her needs.
-Areas of concentration include pure mathematics, applied mathematics. analysis, geometry/topology, algebra, probability and computational mathematics.
+Areas of concentration include pure mathematics, applied mathematics, analysis, geometry/topology, algebra, probability and computational mathematics.
 In addition to the study of mathematics, the program seeks to improve the student's relationship with Jesus Christ by training him/her to broaden his/her Christian worldview and instilling the desire for Christian ethics in the workplace.